 The cause of discoloration

-When the blood supply to a tooth is interrupted, either temporarily or permanently, hemoglobin in the pulp cavity is degraded into byproducts that leech into the dentin wall and give it a pink or purple hue.
-If these hemocomponents continue to breakdown, the tooth will appear blue or gray.
+When the blood supply to a tooth is interrupted, either temporarily or permanently, hemoglobin in the pulp cavity is degraded into byproducts that leach into the dentin wall and give it a pink or purple hue.
+If these hemocomponents continue to break down, the tooth will appear blue or gray.

 In one study of dogs with intrinsically stained teeth, more than 92% of the stained teeth were nonvital (i.e. had partial or total pulp necrosis).1 Teeth often become nonvital through trauma, which causes tooth subluxation, luxation or avulsion.
 In addition, anachoresis, a blood-borne infection, can affect a tooth at the apex and cause it to become nonvital.

 Sometimes the tooth discoloration is nonpermanent, as is the case with reversible pulpitis, which is caused by inflammation or trauma.
 If treated appropriately, the pulp cavity can become viable again and the tooth discoloration may lessen and return to normal.
 Pain is common in people with acute periapical periodontitis or acute periapical abscess, so we should assume the same in our patients.

 In an ideal world, we would know the exact time the trauma occurred or the inflammation began, but that’s rare.
 If a tooth tip or the coronal one-fourth of a crown becomes acutely discolored, you can initially assume it is reversible pulpitis.
 Administer antibiotics (amoxicillin-clavulanate or clindamycin) and NSAIDs (provided the patient’s renal and hepatic function is normal) for seven days.
 If the tooth’s color doesn’t return to normal after two or three months, you can assume it’s experiencing irreversible pulpitis.